ucsd-cse12-ss22/ucsd-cse12-ss22.github.io/pa5/index.md

 If you are unsure or have questions about how to get the starter code, feel free to make a Piazza post or ask a tutor for help.

-# Part 1: HashMap File System Implementation (16 points)
+# Part 1: File System Implementation (16 points)
 You are asked to implement a basic unix file system structure to support files look up methods.
 It is shown in the log history that users tend to search files either by their names, their directories, or their modified dates.
 You think that a hash map will be a perfect data structure for this task to perform these searches in an efficient way.
 Your task is to design a simplified file system structure with a hash map that can support users defined filtering methods while making sure that those filtering methods are performed in an efficient way.

-You should only modify `HashMapFileSystem.java` for implementation of the file system.
+You should only modify `FileSystem.java` for implementation of the file system.

 *Note*: It's likely that you need to store multiple files with the same name in your computer, therefore our file system support duplicate files with the same name or date in different directories.
 However, the name should always be unique in each directory.